What is financial freedom?

 What makes you feel (financially) free?

 Can money buy you freedom?
 Not exactly, but it may give you the resources you need to feel more comfortable and content.
 For some of us, feeling financially free means having enough money to cruise through the Caribbean on a yacht.
 For others, it’s being able to afford the creature comforts, or simply having the cash flow to do the things we really enjoy.
+Some of us strive to buy a home, while others are happier traveling the globe.
+Some want to work hard and save heavily to be able to afford early retirement, while others prefer to use their cash to enjoy the here and now.
+On the whole, it’s about being able to make choices that feel true to ourselves — without fearing financial fallout.
+To give you a framework for arriving at your own unique definition of financial freedom, here are a few things worth considering:

 The freedom of choice

-One critical aspect of freedom—financial or otherwise—is the ability to make the choices that are right for you and the life you want to have.
+One critical aspect of freedom — financial or otherwise — is the ability to make the choices that are right for you and the life you want to have.
 This could mean having so much money that you can choose to use your time as you want.
 But that’s not the only way: The freedom of choice might mean rising through the ranks in your field to take your pick of high-paying jobs later on.
 Or, it might mean pursuing a passion as an artist, teaching abroad, or working for an NGO.
 You might prioritize a career that allows you to start a family, or choose to work as a freelancer on projects that inspire you.
-The fact that you’re in a position to make a choice is empowering—and that’s one major kind of financial freedom.
+The fact that you’re in a position to make a choice is empowering — and that’s one major kind of financial freedom.
 Plus, it means that you can make decisions that feel meaningful for you, and build your money-management style around your values.

 Budgeting made simple